Lara Exploration (CVE:LRA) Stock Price Down 14.5% – Time to Sell?

-Shares of Lara Exploration Ltd. (CVE:LRA – Get Free Report) were down 14.5% during trading on Thursday .
-The stock traded as low as C$0.95 and last traded at C$1.00.
-Approximately 135,883 shares changed hands during mid-day trading, an increase of 247% from the average daily volume of 39,118 shares.
+Lara Exploration Ltd. (CVE:LRA – Get Free Report)’s stock price fell 14.5% during mid-day trading on Thursday .
+The company traded as low as C$0.95 and last traded at C$1.00.
+135,883 shares traded hands during mid-day trading, an increase of 247% from the average session volume of 39,118 shares.
 The stock had previously closed at C$1.17.

 About Lara Exploration